On graphs with finite-time consensus and their use in gradient tracking: Algorithm analysis

-for all $k \in \natint$. \end{lemma} The left-hand side of~\eqref{eq:conv-descent} is the (expected) gradient norm, which aligns with our main convergence result (see Theorem~\ref{thm:GT-conv}).
-Such a convergence result is common in stochastic unconstrained optimization; see, \eg, \citet{bertsekas00gradient}, which analyzes (centralized) Stochastic Gradient methods (SGD).
+for all $k \in \natint$, where $\ftilde \define f - f^\star$. \end{lemma} The left-hand side of the inequality in \cref{lem:descent} is the (expected) gradient norm, which aligns with our main convergence result (see \cref{thm:GT-conv}).
+Such a convergence result is common in stochastic unconstrained optimization; see, \eg, \cite{bertsekas00gradient}, which analyzes (centralized) Stochastic Gradient methods (SGD).